 Buy the best quality you can afford; It’s worth it.
 If you buy poor quality, it’s a big job to pull out and move your furniture twice to re-carpet after two years.
 Make sure the pad is a good one, too; it will increase the life of your carpet.

 There are so many options out there at a good price that you don’t need to spend a fortune on the field tile.
 Go with neutral colors that will go with the changing of your decor over the years.
 Think mauve tiles of the 80’s – a tough project to remove a whole bathroom of tiles.

 HEATED TILE FLOORING

 Don’t forget to get the heated tile floor.
-I’ve never had anyone say they wish they’d saved the money, but plenty of folks with cold feet tell me they wish they would have spent the extra money.
+I’ve never had a client wish they would have saved the money, but plenty of folks with cold feet tell me they wish they would have spent the extra money.

 It’s relatively inexpensive to change wall paint from time to time.
-It’s an easy way to get a new look with a lot of impact.
+It’s an easy way to get a new look with a ton of impact.
 On the other hand, keep the millwork (trim) paint neutral so it will work with all of your design whims.
-Painted doors, windows and trim are very timely and costly so keep this the same and it will be the frame to your colorful wall colors.
+Painted doors, windows, and trim are very timely and costly, so keep this the same, and it will be the frame to your colorful wall colors.